Get Support

 It's quite common for our patients to be misusing multiple substances.
 Every patient has a unique situation, and therefore requires a highly personalized treatment plan.
 Our goal is harm reduction vs. strict abstinence, so we prioritize treating patients for opioid use disorder even if they continue to struggle with other substances.

 Fentanyl is a highly potent, dangerous synthetic opioid that is commonly mixed with other street drugs without the user knowing.
 Many people find it impossible to stop using fentanyl long enough to transition to buprenorphine without precipitating withdrawal.
-Our program offers two methods of transitioning to buprenorphine, conventional-initiation and micro-initiation, depending on each patient's unique situation.
+Our program offers three methods of transitioning to buprenorphine, conventional, low dose, and high dose initation, depending on each patient's unique situation.
 Your provider will discuss both options with you during your first appointment.